JankariTech/blog/src/assets/MobileTestAutomation/automationFrameworksComparison.md

 ## [**Espresso**](https://developer.android.com/training/testing/espresso)

-Espresso is an open source Android applications test automation framework developed by Google.
+Espresso is an open source Android applications test automation framework developed by Google and [here](https://github.com/android/android-test/tree/main/espresso) is the GitHub link.
 It's known for its simplicity and integration with Android Studio.

-#### Pros and Cons:
+### Pros and Cons:

 | **Pros 👍**                                                                                   | **Cons 👎**                                                                        |
 |-----------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|